Jats: Muslim Jats

 The Jats were one of the first communities in the Indian subcontinent to interact with the Muslims.
-They were known to the Arabs as the Zutt, although this term also referred to several other groups found along the Indus River.
-The Arab conquerors noted several important concentrations of Zutts in the towns and fortresses across Central and Lower Sind.
+They were known to the Arabs as the Zuṭṭ, although sometimes a few other tribes living in their vicinity were also considered a part of them.
+The Arab conquerors noted several important concentrations of Jats in the towns and fortresses across central and lower Sind.

-Between the 11th and 16th centuries, some Sindhi Jats migrated into Punjab.
-Several clans have traditions of converting to Islam during this period, claiming to be influenced by Sufi saints.
+Several clans have traditions of converting to Islam during the first half of 2nd millennium CE, claiming to be influenced by Sufi saints.
 The conversion process was gradual.
 André Wink writes:

 And in the Panjab as well, many of the Jats now, in the later thirteenth century, while being turned into peasants, began to convert to Islam on a more extended scale.
 The vast majority of the Jat and Rajput groups of the Panjab that became Muslim in medieval times claims to have been converted either by Sheikh Farid ad-Din Ganj-i-Shakar... or by his contemporary Baha' al-Haqq Zakariya... probably it was not Baba Farid himself but his shrine which served as the agent of these clans' conversions, giving them access to Islam and making them participants in the Sultanate without being directly subservient to Delhi.

-By the 16th century, many of the Punjabi clans west of the Ravi river had converted.
-However, even after conversion, some Muslim Jats continued to challenge imperial Muslim powers such as the Timurids, Mughals, and Surs.
-Others chose to cooperate with the Muslim rulers instead, leading to prominent Jat figures such as Grand Vizier Saadullah Khan, and Faujdar Rahmat Khan Bajwa.

-As the Mughals declined, various groups fought to fill the power vacuum, including some ambitious Muslim Jat chiefs and princes.
-The Rohilla Nawabs founded the Kingdom of Rohilkhand and Rampur State.
-A descendant of Saadullah Khan, Muzaffar Jang Hidayat, briefly became the third Nizam of Hyderabad.
-And several smaller polities competed with each other on a local level, such as the Pakpattan and Chattha states who fought the rising Sikh Misls in Punjab.
+By the 16th century, many of the Punjabi clans west of the Ravi River had converted to Islam.
+A notable Jat family of Mughal period was that of Sa'adullah Khan, a grand vizier, and his descendants.
+As the Mughals declined, various groups fought to fill the power vacuum, including some ambitious Muslim Jat chiefs and princes, such as the Pakpattan and Chattha chiefs in Punjab, as well as Ali Mohammed Khan and his successors, the Nawabs of Rampur.

 With the establishment of the British Raj, all formerly independent or autonomous polities were either annexed or integrated into the colonial empire as princely states.
 When the British left and the Subcontinent was partitioned, many Muslim Jats migrated to the newly formed Pakistan.
 However, some remained in India, where they are known as Muley Jats.